MarketSquare/robotframework-seleniumtestability/README.md

 ## Initialize library

 ```
-Library         SeleniumTestability     implicit_testability_wait=False
+Library         SeleniumTestability     wait_testability=False
 ```

-If `implicit_testability_wait`is set to true, just before a selenium library keyword is executed, SeleniumTestability library will wait until testability.js api call returns.
+If `wait_testability`is set to true, just before a selenium library keyword is executed, SeleniumTestability library will wait until testability.js api call returns.
 If the value is set to false, user needs to call `Wait For Testability Ready` keyword.